-As a Scot and a natural born European I dug my ‘X’ hard into the ‘Remain’ box on the voting paper in the booth with the dedication of a surgeon demonstrating to his students on a patient how to make a life saving incision with years of practice and precision ….. and then I boarded a plane for Malaga, Spain.
+As a Scot and a natural born European I dug my ‘X’ hard into the ‘Remain’ box on the voting paper in the booth with the dedication of a surgeon …. and then I boarded a plane for Malaga, Spain.

 The slap in the face

-“This will take for ages”, said the worried Scot behind me, annoyed he was losing hard won holiday sun tanning hours, already dressed for the occasion in thin T-shirt, half-trousers called pants, and flip-flops.
+“This will take for ages”, said the worried Scot behind me, annoyed he was losing hard won sun tanning hours.
+He was all prepared, dressed for the occasion in a thin T-shirt, half-trousers called pants, and flip-flops.

 “No soy un estúpida inglés.
 Soy escocés. – I am not stupid English.
 I am Scottish.”

 The guard pushed back his military police issue cap, paused to check my eye line, until a huge involuntary grin broke across his stern visage.
 He let out a roar of laughter and waved us through in lickety-split time.
 I looked back to thank him, “Viva Espana!”

 Each day transpired to offer similar confrontations: momentary scrutiny followed by my disclaimer, laughter from officials, pats on the back and warm handshakes.
 The reply was always the same, “Gracias escocia.
 Que son bienvenidos.”

 But the frisson of angst those queuing had experienced jolted us; the hard reality of most of England voting for separatism was palpable.
 They recognised a serious regressive step had taken place, without their say so, a threat to their freedom.

 Wherever I went, bank official, waiter, hotel receptionist, store assistant, they asked why British people had done what they had done.
 “Andy Murray – he came to Barcelona to train, no?
 Why do you stop talented players doing the same as he did?
 Please tell us?”